Students, welcome to your 2021 Resource Studio!

 Visit our Inspiration page to discover youth activists, artists, writers, filmmakers, and more who are bringing visibility to and engaging communities around water issues >

 Meet and learn from artists, scientists, community leaders, and activists working at the intersection of water and ecology, climate, health, justice, and culture.
-This monthly educational series dives into water issues around the globe, and offers opportunities to explore actions we can all take to rise up and protect water resources.
-RSVP for upcoming webinars here, or click the icon on the right-hand side to open the recording playlist:
+Our monthly educational Water Wednesdays Webinar series dives into water issues around the globe, and offers opportunities to explore actions we can all take to rise up and protect water resources.
+View past and/or RSVP for upcoming webinars here, or click the icon on the right-hand side to open the recording playlist:

 - Circle of Blue’s Water Podcasts: Find news on the world’s water, interviews with water experts, and other water stories.